CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 |-------------------|-------------------|-------------------|-------------------------|
 |12500 |6250 |25000 |12500|

-For information about nonatomic and atomic mode, refer to {{<link title="#nonatomic-update-mode-and-atomic-update-mode" text="Nonatomic Update Mode and Atomic Update Mode">}}.
+For information about nonatomic and atomic mode, refer to {{<link url="#nonatomic-update-mode-and-atomic-update-mode" text="Nonatomic Update Mode and Atomic Update Mode">}}.

 ## ATCAM Resource Exhaustion

 If you see error messages similar to `No More Resources ..
-Rolling back` when you try to apply ACLs, refer to {{<link title="#troubleshooting-acl-rule-installation-failures" text="Troubleshooting ACL Rule Installation Failures">}} for information on troublshooting and managing netfilter resources.
+Rolling back` when you try to apply ACLs, refer to {{<link url="#troubleshooting-acl-rule-installation-failures" text="Troubleshooting ACL Rule Installation Failures">}} for information on troublshooting and managing netfilter resources.

 ## Supported Rule Types